owenrumney/owenrumney.github.io/_posts/2023-02-01-responsive-sleep.md

 layout: post
 title: Sleeping responsively
 date: 2023-02-01 00:00:00
-image: '/assets/img/owen.png'
+image: "/assets/img/owen.png"
 description: Handle context cancellation during a sleep
 tags: [go, learning]
 categories: [programming]
 twitter_text: Handle context cancellation during a sleep
 ---

-How do you have an long polling mechanism that can be cancelled even during its sleep?
+How do you have a long polling mechanism that can be cancelled even during it's sleep?
 THis is a question I found myself facing recently with a CLI app that is polling AWS Cloud Watch

-Lets say you have a function that looks like this:
+Let's say you have a function that looks like this:

 ```go
 func Start () {